PreLabHomework/Handover-Analyzer/README.md

-This project uses a custom Raspberry Pi scanning system to evaluate WiFi coverage, signal strength, and handover performance inside McDonnell Douglas Hall.
-Using a Raspberry Pi 3B+ with an Alfa monitor-mode WiFi adapter, we performed passive scans with aircrack-ng and processed the results using Python (pandas, matplotlib).

-Across 952 survey points and 194,742 measurements, we detected 54 physical access points, 1,111 BSSIDs, and 142 SLU-users radios.
-The building showed 98.6% handover coverage and zero dead zones, with over 95% of locations reporting good-to-excellent signal strength.

-The repository includes the scanning methodology, data-processing scripts, and project documentation.
-This work demonstrates how low-cost embedded hardware can deliver accurate, real-world WiFi infrastructure analysis.
+# Handover Analyzer

+A Raspberry Pi based WiFi coverage and handover analysis project for evaluating wireless infrastructure inside McDonnell Douglas Hall.

+The project used a Raspberry Pi 3B+ with an Alfa monitor mode WiFi adapter to collect passive wireless scan data across hundreds of survey locations.
+The collected data was processed with Python, pandas, and matplotlib to evaluate signal strength, access point visibility, handover coverage, dead zones, and overall network performance.

+## Project overview

+Wireless coverage can look fine from a controller dashboard while still causing real issues for users in hallways, classrooms, labs, and basement areas.
+This project measured WiFi performance from the user side using low cost embedded hardware and field collected scan data.

+The goal was to create a repeatable process for collecting, processing, and analyzing WiFi coverage data across a building.

+## Hardware

+- Raspberry Pi 3B+
+- Alfa monitor mode WiFi adapter
+- Portable power source
+- Laptop for analysis and reporting

+## Tools and libraries

+- Python
+- pandas
+- matplotlib
+- aircrack-ng
+- monitor mode wireless scanning
+- Raspberry Pi OS

+## Data collected

+Across the survey, the system collected:

+- 952 survey points
+- 194,742 wireless measurements
+- 54 physical access points
+- 1,111 BSSIDs
+- 142 SLU-users radios

+## Main findings

+The analysis showed:

+- 98.6 percent handover coverage
+- Zero detected dead zones
+- Over 95 percent of surveyed locations reporting good to excellent signal strength
+- Strong access point visibility across most of the measured building areas

+## What this repo includes

+- Wireless scanning methodology
+- Data processing scripts
+- Measurement analysis workflow
+- Project documentation
+- Summary of network coverage and handover results

+## Skills demonstrated

+- Raspberry Pi based field measurement
+- Wireless network analysis
+- Passive WiFi scanning
+- Python data processing
+- pandas based data cleaning
+- matplotlib visualization
+- Signal strength analysis
+- Infrastructure reporting

+## Notes

+This project was completed as a computer networks field analysis project.
+It demonstrates how low cost embedded hardware and Python analysis tools can be used to evaluate real wireless infrastructure from the user perspective.